 There are several visa options when considering coming to Canada.
 If anything, now is possibly the best time to do as the Canadian government is seeking to fulfill their goal of welcoming over 1.23 million foreign nationals as permanent residents.

 When living and working in Canada you can look forward to being in a country that is in the top 10 safest countries in the world, know that you are in a place where everyone is treated equally regardless of race, religion or gender and enjoy a higher standard of living overall.

 In this article, you’ll discover how to apply for a Canadian visa from Brazil in 2021 and enjoy the benefits mentioned above and more.

-Canadian Visa Options
+Canadian Visa Options for Brazilians